namarino41/weatherbox/README.md

 Now, go to [Darksky](https://darksky.net/dev) and [ipstack](https://ipstack.com/) and get API keys for both.
 Insert them into `weatherbox_server/src/internal/config/darksky-config.json` and `weatherbox_server/src/internal/config/ipstack-config.json` respectively.

+(Optional) You can set your location in `weatherbox_client/config/weatherbox-config.yaml`.
+Go [here](https://www.latlong.net/) to get your location.
+If you choose not to set your location, the ipstack API will do a geolocation based on your ip address.

-Then, since the Waveshare display uses the SPI interface, it has to be enabled on the Raspberry Pi.
+Finally, since the Waveshare display uses the SPI interface, it has to be enabled on the Raspberry Pi.
 You can find a guide to do that [here](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/).

-### ePaper to Raspberry Pi Hardware connection
+### Hardware Connection

 | ePaper | Raspberry Pi (GPIO) |
 |--------|---------------------|